Most expats have thought about buying a condo in Thailand at one time or another.

 Oh, and you have to pick up all the maintenance fees, too.

-5. Are You Being Blinded by Furnishings You Won't Get?
+6. Are You Being Blinded by Furnishings You Won't Get?

-It was five star treatment that made you feel like you'd won the lottery – and buying one of these condos was the missing piece of your life.
+It was five-star treatment that made you feel like you'd won the lottery, and that “buying one of these condos is the missing piece of your life”.

-We were showed round a beautifully decorated condo.
-It was small but felt so cosy and looked really well-finished.
+We were showed around a beautifully decorated condo.
+It was small but felt cosy and looked really well-finished.

-So before you put that deposit down, make sure you fully understand what, if any, furniture and fittings you will be getting.
-And, at what price the top-end stuff in the show home will set you back post-purchase.
+So, before you put that deposit down, make sure you fully understand what, if any, furniture and fittings you will be getting.
+And at what price the top-end stuff in the show home will set you back post-purchase.

-6. Is Your Deposit Refundable?
+7. Is Your Deposit Refundable?